County Guide

 Major areas in Durham County

-Downtown Durham (est. city pop.
-289,798 — U.S. Census Bureau, 2024 ACS) has undergone significant urban redevelopment over the past 15 years, transitioning from a post-industrial tobacco economy to a tech and medical hub.
-The American Tobacco Campus, American Underground startup hub, and the Durham Performing Arts Center anchor a revitalized downtown that has drawn young professionals from across the country.
-This in-migration creates above-average address-history turnover for a mid-sized city — Durham residents in their 20s and 30s are substantially more likely to have prior out-of-state records than their Wake County counterparts.
+Downtown Durham has undergone significant redevelopment over the past 15 years, transitioning from a post-industrial tobacco economy to a tech and medical hub.
+The American Tobacco Campus, Durham Performing Arts Center, and American Underground startup hub anchor a revitalized downtown that has drawn young professionals from across the country.
+This in-migration creates above-average address turnover for a mid-sized city — Durham residents in their 20s and 30s are substantially more likely to have prior out-of-state records than their Wake County counterparts.

 Duke University and Duke Forest area

-The Duke University area in western Durham encompasses the university campus, the Duke Forest, and surrounding residential neighborhoods including Hope Valley.
+The Duke University area in western Durham encompasses the campus, Duke Forest, and surrounding residential neighborhoods including Hope Valley.
 This area houses a large transient population of graduate students, postdoctoral researchers, and medical residents whose Durham addresses are explicitly temporary.
-A Durham address in this ZIP code cluster should be treated as potentially historical for anyone affiliated with Duke — the home state or prior city is typically a more productive anchor for records searches than a campus-area Durham address.
+A Durham address in the campus ZIP code cluster should be treated as potentially historical for anyone affiliated with Duke.
+The home state or prior city is typically a more productive anchor for records searches than a campus-area Durham address.

 Research Triangle Park

-Research Triangle Park (RTP) straddles the Durham-Wake county line, with most of its 7,000-acre campus in Durham County.
+Research Triangle Park (RTP) straddles the Durham-Wake county line with most of its 7,000-acre campus in Durham County.
 RTP employs over 65,000 people across pharmaceutical, technology, and government research firms.
-Employees whose work addresses are in RTP may live in Durham County, Wake County (Raleigh/Cary), Orange County (Chapel Hill), or Chatham County — the RTP address itself is not a reliable county anchor for records purposes.
+Employees whose work addresses are in RTP may live in Durham, Wake, Orange, or Chatham County — the RTP work address is not a reliable county anchor for records.
 Employment at RTP should prompt a check across multiple Triangle county portals rather than a Durham-only search.

 East Durham